aljer80/Stripe-Checkout/README.md

 6. Type git clone, and then paste the copied URL.
 7. Press Enter to create your local clone.

+You also need to create a .env-file and add a STRIPE_SECRET_KEY(variable) + a value (your secret key) and a PORT(variable) + a value (3000) in the .env-file.
+You get the secret key from Stripe when you have created an account there.

 # Run Stripe-Checkout
 Open a terminal.
 Type 'cd server' to navigate to the server folder.
 Type 'npm install' to install node_modules in the server folder.
 Type 'nodemon server.js' to start the server.